How to Stop a Dog From Barking in the Morning

 I liked her suggestion:

 If you have to get the dog out of the kennel and he’s been whining nonstop for several minutes, go to him and have him “watch” or “sit” on command.
 Even if he’s been whining for 10 minutes, he will associate the reward for what he just did (eye contact or sit).

-Barkley and I have also been attending a training class with Abby Cline of Pawsitive Vybe.
+Barkley and I also attended a training class with Abby Cline of Pawsitive Vybe.
 She said if the dog doesn’t know the command for “watch” or “sit” quite yet, wait for him to do the behavior on his own.
 Mark the behavior with “yes!’ and reward.

-Following these suggestions, Barkley has learned that nothing happens when he scratches at his kennel door.
+Following these suggestions, Barkley learned that nothing happens when he scratches at his kennel door.
 Nothing happens when he whines, either.
-Instead, he sits in the back of his kennel politely and waits for me to open the door.
+Instead, he learned to sit in the back of his kennel politely and wait for me to open the door.

-Barkley has made lots of progress.
-Although he still believes he is the center of the universe, he is learning the rest of us think otherwise.
+Barkley made lots of progress.
+Although he’s one of those dogs who believes he is the center of the universe, he learned the rest of us think otherwise.